All planning checklists

 Unpack & settle in

-Distribute welcome packs and allow everyone to unpack and get comfortable.
+Hand out welcome packs and let everyone get comfortable.

-Use the welcome pack info to highlight local New Forest pubs or scenic viewpoints nearby.
+Use welcome pack info to point mates to nearby New Forest pubs and viewpoints.

 Easy·Standard impact